AlexStormwood/AlexStormwood/README.md

 ## Education

-### Graduate Diploma (AQF 8) of Management, Learning Major @ Academy of Interactive Entertainment, 2017-2017
+### Graduate Diploma (AQF 8) of Management, Learning Major

+- @ Academy of Interactive Entertainment
+- 2017-2017

 Post-graduate studies to help transform BigfootDS into an actual game development & publishing business.

-### Bachelor of Interactive Media (AQF 7), Game Design Major @ Academy of Information Technology, 2015-2016
+### Bachelor of Interactive Media (AQF 7), Game Design Major

+- @ Academy of Information Technology
+- 2015-2016

 RPL from QUT studies.
 Accelerated degree.
 Valedictorian of graduating class.
 Focused more on programming and 3D design.

-### Bachelor of Games and Interactive Environments (AQF 7), Animation Major @ Queensland University of Technology, 2013-2014
+### Bachelor of Games and Interactive Environments (AQF 7), Animation Major

+- @ Queensland University of Technology
+- 2013-2014

 Incomplete degree but skills gained still useful.
 Focused on 3D animation.

-### Queensland Certificate of Education @ Caloundra State High School, 2007-2012
+### Queensland Certificate of Education

+- @ Caloundra State High School
+- 2007-2012

 High school!
 Cultural Captain of 2012, member of the string ensemble (double bass) and school orchestra (trombone).